-If you’re looking for ways to unplug your children and get them some fresh air, try these engaging outdoor projects.
-You’ll introduce them to a little pride of home ownership while adding some finishing touches that’ll ramp up your home’s curb appeal.
+If you’re looking for ways to unplug your children and get them some fresh air, try these projects to do at home.
+You'll boost your curb appeal and landscaping while introducing them to a little pride of home ownership.

 When making stuff with kids, remember the Keep-It rules: